Anna (?)

 Elizabeth Darnley

-Elizabeth Darnley also went by the name of Dearnaley - (spelling not found but added for indexing).
+Elizabeth Darnley was also recorded as Dearnaley - (spelling not found but added for indexing.)

-Elizabeth Darnley was christened on 26 September 1742 at Hemsworth, Yorkshire, England.
+Elizabeth Darnley was born in August 1742 at Yorkshire, England,

 Johannes Darnley

-Johannes Darnley also went by the name of John Darnley - (spelling not found but added for indexing).
+Johannes Darnley was also recorded as John Darnley - (spelling not found but added for indexing.)

-He was the son of Adam Darnley and Anna (?).
+Johannes Darnley was the son of Adam Darnley and Anna (?)

 John Darnley

-John Darnley also went by the name of Dearnaley - (spelling not found but added for indexing).
+John Darnley was also recorded as Dearnaley - (spelling not found but added for indexing.)

 Child of John Darnley